venice-timones/phylodynamic-workflow-1/00-docs/content/03-combine-sequences-to-one-set.md

 - We first decompress the `.tar` files.
 We can find a `.fasta` and a `.tsv` file inside.
 Repeat for all the `.tar` files.

-- Gather all the sequence and metadata files from each `.tar` files.
+- Gather all the sequences and metadata files from each `.tar` files.
 Place them inside the **input** folder of the **02-combineSequences** folder

   ### Expected files to input:

   - `*.fasta`
   - `*.tsv`

   _Note: The \* represents any file name.
-The number of sequence and metadata files depends on the number of `.tar` files._
+The number of sequences and metadata files depends on the number of `.tar` files._

 ## Scripts